 Bookmark this page for all of your new hire employee forms needs.
 Maybe you only start with categories 1 and 2, and one day, you can add on forms from categories 3 and 4 as your business grows.

-You will want to be organized and have your new hires and their employee forms in order, just in case the time comes when you really need them, as well as to stay compliant with taxes, worker’s compensation, and other laws.
+You will want to be organized and have your new hires and their employee forms in order, just in case the time comes when you really need them, as well as to stay compliant with taxes, worker’s compensation, payroll check formats and other laws.
 If this seems overwhelming, remember, you can always reach out to Gusto or Justworks for help; getting a quote is free.